crazychenz/vinnie.work/website/static/misc/android-notes/6-building-an-apk.md

 The Native Development Kit (NDK) is the C/C++ compiler toolchain, supported by Google, to build native libaries or applications for Android.
 For example, if you wanted to build some C source code and have it be executable on Android, you'd use the `cc` compiler command from NDK to make that happen.

 The plan is to grab example APK source code that includes NDK libraries.
-This way we'll be able to look at not only the Java side of the APK, but also the native libraries in the APK.
+This way we'll be able to look at not only the Java/Kotlin side of the APK, but also the native libraries in the APK.

 Grab the set of NDK example code from `android/ndk-samples`'s Github repository: